inyong37/Study/_Computer/Software/System.md

     - webOS Open Source Edition (OSE)
     - Open webOS (by Hewlett-Packard, from April 2010)
     - Palm OS (by Palm, from January 2009)
-  - TIZEN (by Samsung Electronics, from April 2012)
+  - Tizen (by Samsung Electronics, from April 2012)

 - z/OS (by IBM, from October 2000, used for Mainframe)
 - OpenVMS (by VSI, from October 1977, used for Servers)